Kozea/Radicale/DOCUMENTATION.md

 as much as possible: [Davical](http://www.davical.org/), [Baïkal](http://sabre.io/baikal/) and
-[Darwin Calendar Server](http://trac.calendarserver.org/), for example, are much more respectful of CalDAV and CardDAV and can be used with a large number of clients.
+[Darwin Calendar Server](http://trac.calendarserver.org/), for example, are much more respectful of CalDAV and CardDAV and can be used with many clients.
 They are very good choices if you want to develop and test new CalDAV clients, or if you have a possibly heterogeneous list of user agents.

-Even if it tries it best to follow the RFCs, Radicale does not and **will not** blindly implements the CalDAV and CardDAV standards.
+Even if it tries it best to follow the RFCs, Radicale does not and **will not** blindly implement the CalDAV and CardDAV standards.
 It is mainly designed to support the CalDAV and CardDAV implementations of different clients.

 #### Simple